maxlapides/dovetailer/README.md

 1. Install Node.js on your computer (if you don't have it already) by going to [nodejs.org](http://nodejs.org), downloading the current version, and then running the installer.

-2. Install Gulp on your computer by running this command in a Terminal window:
+2. Download this repository by downloading the [ZIP file](https://github.com/maxlapides/html-email-generator/archive/master.zip) or by cloning it to your desktop:

     ```bash
-    npm install gulp -g
-    ```

-3. Download this repository by downloading the [ZIP file](https://github.com/maxlapides/html-email-generator/archive/master.zip) or by cloning it to your desktop:

-    ```bash
     git clone https://github.com/maxlapides/html-email-generator.git
     ```

-4. Download required npm modules by opening the project in a Terminal window and running:
+3. Download required npm modules by opening the project in a Terminal window and running:

     ```bash
     npm install
     ```

-5. In the `templates` folder, add another folder for the new template you want to build.
+4. In the `templates` folder, add another folder for the new template you want to build.
 Name this folder whatever you want to call your email template.

-6. In that folder, add the following files:
+5. In that folder, add the following files:

     * `html.handlebars`: your Handlebars template for the HTML version
     * `style.scss`: your main Sass file (these styles will be automatically inlined)